 Leavenworth is a medium-sized city located in the state of Kansas.
-With a population of 35,980 people and eight constituent neighborhoods, Leavenworth is the 12th largest community in Kansas.
+With a population of 37,351 people and nine constituent neighborhoods, Leavenworth is the 12th largest community in Kansas.

-The armed forces are a huge part of the life in Leavenworth, employing 7.01% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 17.78% and 15.71% of the civilian workforce, respectively.
+10.01% of the workforce is employed in the armed forces, making the military a huge focus of life in Leavenworth.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Public Service and Healthcare industries respectively employ 15.40% and 15.11% of the civilian workforce.

 Also of interest is that Leavenworth has more people living here who work in computers and math than 95% of the places in the US.

 Leavenworth is a very ethnically-diverse city.
 The people who call Leavenworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leavenworth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Leavenworth include Irish, English, Polish, and Italian.
+Important ancestries of people in Leavenworth include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Leavenworth is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Polish.